 Once your child has settled into school, parents should not come into classrooms at the start of the school day.
 This is a very busy time of day as teachers need to spend time with the children.
-Messages should be passed on via a note, the Home School Link Workers at the gate or the school office.
-Parents may speak briefly to a member of staff when children are collected or you can make a longer appointment through the school office.
-All parents who need to go into school must sign in at reception and wear a Parent helper badge or Visitor sticker – we have a huge number of people working in school and it is really important that everyone knows who is who and that security remains tight.
-Your help in this matter would be much appreciated.
+Messages should be passed on via a note, the staff member at the gate or the school office.
+Parents may speak briefly to a member of staff when children are collected or you can make an appointment through the school office.
+All parents who need to go into school must sign in at reception and wear a Parent helper or Visitor badge – it is really important that everyone knows who is who and that security remains tight.
+Your help with this would be much appreciated.

 School Website www.stnicolasmary.w-sussex.sch.uk

-The website contains lots of useful information for parents about the school in relation to term dates, calendar dates and teacher-led clubs, as well as information about the school’s Christian and British values, staff and governors, performance reports, policies, class newsletters, information from parent workshops, school meals and latest news eg snow closure.
+The website contains lots of useful information about the school such as term dates, calendar dates and teacher-led clubs, as well as information about the school’s Christian and British values, staff and governors, performance reports, policies, information from parent workshops, school meals and latest news eg snow closure.
+Back to top

 Parents/carers are responsible for ensuring their children get to school/nursery safely.
 The school gate is opened at 8.35am.
 You can come onto the Cherry Tree playground and wait with your child(ren) until a member of the Senior Leadership rings the bell at 8.45am.
 Parents/Carers are responsible for their child(ren) until 8.45 am – they must not be left unsupervised before this time.
 We encourage as many parents/carers as possible to walk to school/nursery.
 It is better for your child’s health, reduces pollution and eases congestion.
 Please make use of the “lollipop” man at the top of Eastern Avenue and the crossing.

 If you do need to use a car PLEASE, PLEASE DO NOT PARK ON THE YELLOW ZIG-ZAGS, DOUBLE YELLOW LINES or block the driveways of neighbours.
 We ask you to consider parking at Buckingham Park and walking down to the school.
 This will help reduce congestion around the school, directly improving safety for pupils as well as reducing parking issues for local residents.
-Please note that you shoud not park in the Tesco car park at drop-off/pick-up.
+You should not park in the Tesco car park.
+Back to top

 Children are welcome to park their scooters and cycles in the cycle shed but must remember that: